project-oak/oak/oak_channel/SPEC.md

-# Oak Restricted Kernel Communication Protocol Specification
+# Oak Restricted Kernel Communication Protocol Specification version 1

 This document serves as a specification of the protocol used for communication between the Untrusted Launcher (running on the host) and Enclave Binary built